Author Visits

 How much does it cost?

-I am guided by the amount recommended by the Scottish Book Trust for author visits, and by the Scottish Storytelling Centre for storytelling sessions and workshops.
+I am guided by the Scottish Book Trust’s Live Literature Funding rate for author visits.
 If you contact me with details of what you have in mind, I can let you know what the current rate is.

 How to get the best from me: